Pakistan: Cousin marriages create high risk of genetic disorders | DW | 07.02.2022

 Scientists say inbreeding is causing an unusually high number of genetic mutations to spread in Pakistan, leading to disabilities in children of consanguineous marriages.
 Still, this social custom persists.

 Ghafoor Hussain Shah is a 56-year-old teacher and father of eight children in Pakistan-administered Kashmir.
-According to tribal customs in Pakistan, Shah said he is expected to arrange their marriages within his extended family.
+According to tribal customs in Pakistan, Shah said he is expected to arrange the children's marriages within his extended family.

 However, Shah knows about the potential risks of genetic disease prevalent in children from inter-family marriages.
 He married his maternal cousin in 1987, and three of their children suffer from disorders.